erjean/ExcelSearcher/README.md

-# Excel Translator Search Tool
+# Excel Multifile Search Tool

 A lightweight and fast desktop app that quickly searches through multiple Excel files and locate a specified string.